GA-repos/course-intro/README.md

 * You will probably feel somewhat lost on this week's topic, feel more comfortable with last week lessons, and notice that a few weeks ago looks easy.
 * The first couple days would mostly be review, but we're going to ramp up the rigor and difficulty of the course slowly but surely!

-### Productive Struggle

-* The pace of this course is designed to push you past your limits.
-* The brain is like a muscle; sometimes it gets sore.
-* Struggling with the material doesn't mean you aren't learning; on the contrary, it reflects sustained and meaningful engagement with the material.

-### Embrace failure.

-* Here we learn by doing, and things don't always (and usually won't) go right the first time.
-* This is normal.
-Expect it.
-* Fail often and learn from it.

-### Nothing is Magic.

-* "Magic is indistinguishable from any sufficiently advanced technology" _-Arthur C Clarke_
-* Humans have reached a considerable degree of technological sophistication, there are so many places where we can begin to discover how a technology works, how the technology developed, how the technology is put together, what problem does the technology solve (or what does it make it easier to do?) etc.
-* 'The Programmer's Mindset' will come with time, but it begins with the question, "How is this working?"

-> Nothing above is specific to coding, but is true of learning in general.

 ### Balance.